Thorong La: Local climate

 The local climate on the western side of the pass is much drier than on the eastern side.
-There is practically no vegetation on the western side, except where irrigated, while in the Manang valley there is much more vegetation and cultivation is possible, while it is still fairly dry, as the valley is protected from the wet southern monsoon winds by the Annapurna mountain range.
+There is practically no vegetation on the western side, except where irrigated, while in the Manang valley, there is much more vegetation and cultivation is possible, while it is still fairly dry, as the valley is protected from the wet southern monsoon winds by the Annapurna mountain range.
+From December to February, Thorong la Pass is filled with snowfall of 1 to 3 inches and the temperature remains between negative 3 to 7 degrees Celsius.

 2014 disaster

 After a heavy blizzard from Cyclone Hudhud about forty people, including trekkers, guides and locals, were killed around Thorong La.
 Hampered by 1.8 meters of snow within twelve hours and disruption of cell service in the Manang District, local forces were able to rescue ca. 300 people by helicopter.